(revised, effective September 2017)

 STUDENT ONLINE PORTAL

 Students may access this studio policy, as well as their personal payment, billing, lesson, and schedule information at any time by accessing the student portal via http://carlaspianocorner.musicteachershelper.com/.
 Each student will set up a login name and password within the period of their introductory month of lessons.
-This studio policy may be occasionally amended as needed, and current students will be notified accordingly.
+This studio policy may be amended occasionally as needed.
 Studio clients may be notified of such amendments by letter, e-mail, or on the studio web site at least 4 weeks prior to the effective date of the amendments.
-All these forms of notification shall be considered valid and binding on both parties, as is this initial studio policy.
+All these forms of notification shall be considered valid and binding on both parties, as is this studio policy.

 Student Termination: A student may choose to terminate lessons at any time, but the teacher asks that he or she give notice, preferably in writing with at least 2 weeks notice.
-In the case of a student ceasing lessons directly upon notice or without notice, he or she is responsible for paying for lessons two weeks following the last attended lesson, even if he or she does not attend those piano lessons.
+In the case of a student ceasing lessons directly upon notice or without notice, he or she may not be refunded any remaining balance on the student account.

 Teacher-initiated Termination: Students may be asked to discontinue lessons if there has been an excess amount of absences or unprepared lessons.
 Lessons may also be terminated for unpaid or continuously late-paid tuition.
 The teacher reserves the right to terminate lessons at her own discretion.